Certificate of Completion of Training (CCT): guidance for GP trainees

 Inter Deanery Transfers

 The National Inter Deanery Transfer (IDT) process has been put in place to support medical trainees who have had an unforeseen and significant change in circumstances since commencement of their current training programme.
 The process is managed by the National IDT team on behalf of the Conference of Postgraduate Medical Deans (COPMeD), Health Education England (HEE) and all UK regions.
-If you are planning to apply for an IDT process please visit their website for guidance.
+If you are planning to apply for an IDT please visit their website for guidance.

 Frequently asked questions

 Can I shorten my training programme with previous experience?